chef-boneyard/chef-web-docs-2016/includes_ruby/includes_ruby_just_enough.rst

    x = x + ["d"]       # => ["a", "b", "c", "d"]
    x                   # => ["a", "b", "c", "d"]

-A hash is a list with keys and values.
+A |ruby hash| is a list with keys and values.
 Sometimes they don't have a set order:

 .. code-block:: ruby